MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Parallel Display: Copy Mode (Tearing Enabled)
 ----------------------------------------------

-:ref:`This buffer mode<section_display_double_parallel_copy>` is the same than previous chapter but it uses the LCD tearing signal to synchronize the LCD refresh rate with the copy buffer process.
+:ref:`This buffer mode<section_display_single_parallel>` is the same than previous chapter but it uses the LCD tearing signal to synchronize the LCD refresh rate with the copy buffer process.
 The copy buffer process should not start during the call of ``flush()`` but should wait the next tearing signal to start the copy.

 There are two use cases: